bckohan/django-render-static/doc/source/templatetags.rst

 Overrides
 *********

-You may add additional code to the class or :ref:`override` the following functions:
+You may add additional code to the class or :setting:`override` the following functions:

     - constructor
     - toString